 If you have more than one Chase Ultimate Rewards card, you’ll view the portal individually for each account.
 You therefore have the rewards balance on that card available for redemption.

 Chase also allows you to transfer points between cards, so you can combine rewards from multiple accounts to boost your rewards budget.
+Additionally, some cards have a higher value when redeeming the points for travel, making transferring points between cards even more beneficial.

 When you redeem points for travel – including flights, hotels, vacation rentals, rental cars and experiences – you have the option to pay with your Chase credit card, Ultimate Rewards points or both.
 You can also use points to pay for part or all of your purchase on Amazon or Apple.
 No matter how you redeem your points, Ultimate Rewards is a flexible and user-friendly platform.